Phuire-Research/Round8/Round8 8 by 11rds Mult to Max.md

 8r * 8r is not 88r, it would be 8r * 11r (9d) as 88 Round8 (72d).
 10d * 10d is 100 Decimal.
-Thus due to this System Noting begin a Placeholding System, but a Columnar System.
+Thus due to this System noting being a Columnar System, not a Placeholding System.
 The Multiplication Range is Tilted to the Next Place + 1.
-Which is Consistent with the Universal Offset of the Minux - 1 due to our Absolute Zero Case being the Only 0 Place.
+Which is Consistent with the Universal Offset of the Minus - 1 due to our Absolute Zero Case being the Only 0 Place.

 The Issue when Attempting to Find the Range is we have to Take into Account that when we Move from 88 to 1,11 it is the same count + 1.
-But in the scope of perfoming long multiplication and cross referencing our 3 columns verified up to 8,88,88 Round8 as 37448.
+But in the scope of performing long multiplication and cross referencing our 3 columns verified up to 8,88,88 Round8 as 37,448.
 As Per Line of this File 33 for 15 bits.
 The Pattern Holds.

 8r * 8r = 78r (Same Column Multiplying Column implies Undershoot into the Next Rotation)
 8r * 11r = 88r (Is just Normal Multiplication)